deanmono/pfls-app/README.md

 ### What is this repository for? ###

 * Quick summary
-This repo contains the Eratos UI project.
+This repo contains the pfls-app project.
 More information can be found here:
 * Version
 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)